shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 ## Management Performance{-}

 Black Rockfish removals have generally been below the equivalent ABC-ACL over the recent decade, with the exception of 2017 and 2022 when removals were slightly higher (Table \ref{tab:manageES}).
 Exploitation on Black Rockfish increased starting around 1940 and reached a high in the late 1970s.
 Since that time, catch has mostly fluctuated between 300 and 500 mt per year, with some years exceeding 600 mt.
 Removals have averaged 483 mt over the past decade.
-The last ten years of Black Rockfish acceptable biological catch (ABC) and annual catch limit (ACL) (which are equivalent) has been set, by definition, below the overfishing limit (OFL) (Table \ref{tab:manageES}).
+The last ten years of Black Rockfish acceptable biological catch (ABC) and annual catch limit (ACL) have been set, by definition, below the overfishing limit (OFL) (Table \ref{tab:manageES}).
 Prior to 2017, management specifications were set for Black Rockfish in California and Oregon waters combined.
 The Black Rockfish OFL has not been exceeded by Oregon removals over the past decade.
+The ACL and ABC were exceeded in 2017 and 2022 by a small margin, but were more than offset by underages in intervening years.

 \input{tex_tables/f_Manage_ES.tex}